Color Me Badd

 Son: “Mom, stop!
 Just tan.”
 GIGGLE.
 I bet he brightened up to pale apricot.

-Color Me Yellow in this moment.
+Color Me Yellow at this moment.
 Between Tuscany Sun Yellow and Honey Yellow.
-I am super happy, energized and picturing myself eating a pastry drizzled with honey while sipping a java on a gentle, breezed balcony in a villa in Rome.
-See I am really a happy “yellow.”
+I am super happy, energized, and picturing myself eating a pastry drizzled with honey while sipping a java on a gentle, breezed balcony in a villa in Rome.
+See, I am really a happy “yellow.”

 Peggy Willms